Alyssa Farah Griffin: Career

 In a February 7, 2021, interview on CNN, Griffin questioned the constitutionality of the second impeachment of Donald Trump and stated she believed censuring would be more appropriate.
 When asked if she would support censure after the impeachment if it fails, she said it was "an open question" before recommending the country should "move on" from the Capitol raid.

 In February 2021, Griffin became a visiting fellow with the Independent Women's Forum.
 In June 2021, Griffin co-authored an editorial with Johanna Maska, who served as President Obama's director of press advance.
 In the editorial, which was published by USA Today, the two discuss the need to overcome the political divide in the U.S.

 Griffin voluntarily spoke to the January 6 House select committee several times in 2021.
 In December 2021, CNN revealed that Griffin was the author of a text to former White House Chief of Staff Mark Meadows calling for Donald Trump to condemn the attack saying "people will die."
 In June 2022, Griffin revealed that Trump stated privately several times in November 2020 that he had lost the 2020 election and she related that once while watching Biden on television, Trump said "Can you believe I lost to this guy?"

 On July 27, 2022, she said the Justice Department had not contacted her regarding its investigation into January 6.
 During her testimony to the January 6 select committee in September 2022, Cassidy Hutchinson claimed that Griffin agreed to act as her backchannel so she could avoid letting her attorney Stefan Passantino, a Trump loyalist, know that she was giving additional testimony.

 In 2021, Griffin joined CNN as a political contributor.
 Griffin was appointed a fellow of the Georgetown Institute of Politics and Public Service for spring 2022.
-In 2022, Griffin became a permanent co-host of the The View for the talk show's 26th season after making several guest appearances throughout 2021 and 2022.
+In 2022, Griffin became a permanent co-host of The View for the talk show's 26th season after making several guest appearances throughout 2021 and 2022.
 In 2024, she received a Daytime Emmy Award for Outstanding Daytime Talk Series Host nomination for her work.

 In 2024, Griffin said that she voted for Kamala Harris in the 2024 presidential election, saying that it was the first time she had voted for a Democrat.